 Early Origins of the latane family

 This web page shows only a small excerpt of our latane research.
-Another 139 words (10 lines of text) are included under the topic Early latane History in all our PDF Extended History products and printed products wherever possible.
+Another 139 words (10 lines of text) covering the years 1290 and 1172 are included under the topic Early latane History in all our PDF Extended History products and printed products wherever possible.

 latane Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Latton, Lattin, Latin, Lattins, Lattons, Latins, De Latton and many more.

 Early Notables of the latane family (pre 1700)